tigellus/Markdown/2. Mechanical Ventilation/12. Nursing Care of the Mechanically Ventilated Patient/Nursing Care of the Mechanically Ventilated Patient.md

 [WRONG] Activate suctioning while advancing the in-line suction catheter [WRONG] Ensure multiple suction attempts are conducted each time [RIGHT] Limit suction time to 10-15 seconds

-# Question 4
-Use of lipids to replace caloric needs can reduce what?

-[WRONG] Blood glucose
-[WRONG] Protein
-[RIGHT] Carbohydrate load

 # Question 5
 Which of the following is a risk of long-term 100% oxygen?